iOS Custom Accuracy Drill: Control Where Every Shot Lands

 • stage timeout from 10 seconds to 5 minutes

-With PRO Access, you may create additional Custom Accuracy drills as independent copies of the default drill.
-Each new drill can be edited, renamed, or deleted and stored locally on your device.
-This allows you to maintain multiple accuracy standards without overwriting prior progress.
+With PRO Access, you can create additional Custom Accuracy drills as independent copies.
+Each one can be renamed, edited, or deleted.
+This allows you to maintain different standards for different targets, distances, or training phases without overwriting prior results.

 Performance Tracking Without Interpretation